 Some think it was invented in America and others think it was invented in Europe.

-Due to import restrictions from the First and Second World Wars, Italians were forced to drink inexpensive, subpar instant coffee in the early 20th century.
-Some Italians began putting lemon in their coffee to enhance the flavor, which helped cover up the instant coffee’s taste.
+One widely accepted theory regarding its rooted in late 19th-century Italy.
+Due to import restrictions during that time, Italians were forced to drink inexpensive, subpar instant coffee.
+Some Italians began putting lemon in their coffee to refine the flavor, which helped cover up the instant coffee’s taste.

-According to another rumor, the connection between Espresso Romano and Italy dates back to the Second World War water shortage.
+According to another story, the connection between Espresso Romano and Italy dates back to the Second World War water shortage.
 It is reported that Italians used lemon to clean their cups and tableware during the crisis.
-And as a result, the flavors of lemon get mixed in the Espresso shots.
+As a result, the lemon flavors get mixed in the espresso shots.
+And still, many people like to drink their Espresso that way.

 Also read: 30 different varieties of Espresso drinks